Setting up your Converso account

 It's easy to start using your Converso account.

-Nobody likes reading a long user manual!
-So this article is designed to give you a quick guide on what you need to do so you can start messaging your contacts, with just a 2 minute (ish) read!
+Nobody likes reading a long user guide!
+So this article is designed to give Admins (rather than Agents) a quick guide on how to set up your account ready for your team to start messaging your contacts.
+It should take around 5 minutes (ish) to read.

-Please read the other articles in the Converso knowledge base for more in depth descriptions.
+Please read the other articles in the Converso knowledge base for more in depth descriptions of features and how to use your account.

 1. Take the tour